trau3/Online-Car-Auction-JS-Seeker/README.md

 ## Background
 There is one closed-source website like this proposed project, which is search tempest and auto tempest.
 In this website, it compiles a list of items from multiple marketplaces, but it does not generate information surrounding car auctions.
 Car auctions offer the benefit of getting a car for a lower price than it would be if it were sold at a dealership.
 In this project, the results will be directly displayed on the website by scraping the auction websites for the data.
+There are some websites that already scrape data from IAAI and Copart, but they cost money and there is no UI.
+One benefit this website will provide is features like filtering out states that require a broker to make it easier to find the right auction car.

 ## Required Resources